-The first generation of the M2Space Constellation is planned to be implemented in 2 tranches.
+The first generation of the M2Space constellation is planned to be implemented in 2 tranches.
 Tranche One will consist of 4 satellites in 2 orthogonal orbit planes, leading to a latency (time from sensor data acquisition to availability of sensor data on user IT platform) of typically 3 hours and guaranteed less than 7 hours.
 Tranche Two will place another 12 satellites in 6 further orbit planes, leading to 16 satellites in 8 orbit planes in total, which will reduce the latency to typically 1 hour and guaranteed less than 2 hours.

 M2Space Generation Two with 48 satellites in 8 orbit planes will offer quasi-real-time data transmission using an extended ground station network and inter-satellite links.

 The M2Space satellites combine SpaceTech’s heritage in robust, low-cost, flexible small satellite design with the latest in-house developments in space electronics.
-The main characteristics are:

-- Satellite Class: 200 kg/200 W
+- Satellite class: 200 kg/200 W

 - Dimensions: 1.56m x 1.24m x 0.65m (750 liter)